-4.8.1 Core
+5.8.1 Core

-Note: Please not that the attrs namespace has been added in version 21.3.0.
+Note: Please note that the attrs namespace has been added in version 21.3.0.
 Most of the objects are simply reimported from attr.
 Therefore if a class, method, or function claims that it has been added in an older version, it is only available in the attr namespace.

-attrs.NOTHING = NOTHING
+attrs.NOTHING

-Sentinel class to indicate the lack of a value when None is ambiguous.
+Sentinel to indicate the lack of a value when None is ambiguous.